epoupon/lms/README.md

 - User management
 - MusicBrainzID support to handle duplicated artist and release names
 - Audio transcode for maximum interoperability and low bandwith requirements
-- Multi value tags
+- Multi-value tags
-- Custom tag support
+- Custom tag support (ex: "mood", "genre", "albummood", "albumgrouping", ...)

-The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map)</br>
+The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map).</br>
 Please note this engine:
-- may require some significant computation time on large datasets.
+- may require some significant computation time on very large datasets
 - makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
-Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work.
+Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly

 ## Installation
 Here are the required packages to build on Debian Stretch: